jenkinsci/gitlab-plugin/README.md

 # Supported GitLab versions

-* 7.14.x where it emulates Jenkins as a GitLabCI Web Service
 * 8.1.x and newer via the new commit status API that supports with external CI services like Jenkins

-**Note:** GitLab version **8.0.x** is **not** supported!
-In this version, GitLab folded the GitLabCI functionality into core GitLab, and in doing so broke the ability for the plugin to give build status to GitLab.
-Jenkins build status will never work with GitLab 8.0.x!

-# Supported GitLabCI Functions

-* `/project/PROJECT_NAME/builds/COMMIT_SHA1/status.json` (used for Merge Request pages) returns build result for Merge Request build with `COMMIT_SHA1` as last commit
-* `/project/PROJECT_NAME/builds/status.png?ref=BRANCH_NAME` returns build status icon for latest build for `BRANCH_NAME`
-* `/project/PROJECT_NAME/builds/status.png?sha1=COMMIT_SHA1` returns build status icon for latest build for `COMMIT_SHA1` as last commit
-* `/project/PROJECT_NAME/builds/COMMIT_SHA1` redirects to build page of the last build containing `COMMIT_SHA1` as last commit
-* `/project/PROJECT_NAME/commits/COMMIT_SHA1` redirects to build page of the last build containing `COMMIT_SHA1` as last commit
-* `/project/PROJECT_NAME?ref=BRANCH_NAME` redirects to build page of the last build for `BRANCH_NAME`
-* `/project/PROJECT_NAME` triggers a build, type (Merge Request or Push) depending on payload

 # Configuring access to GitLab